bayyangjie/Uber-Trips-Analysis/README.md

 The csv dataset is loaded and stored on the Google Cloud Platform.

 # MAGE - Data Pipeline
+MAGE is used as the tool for creating, managing and orchestrating the data pipeline in this project.

 ## MAGE - DATA LOADER block
 The csv data is extracted using the url generated in GCP and then converted into a dataframe.
 A HTTP GET request is used to fetch the dataset content using the cloud URL directory in GCP.